 The revocation of the policy should enable our international students to continue their Michigan education as previously laid out in the fall 2020 University plan, designed to ensure the health and safety of the entire UM-Dearborn community.

 While this is a positive development for international education, the OIA awaits a formal announcement from DHS.
 We will update our website and share information with all international students as more details become available.

 In addition, we would also like to share that the Department of State has announced the phased resumption of routine visa services at consulates and embassies around the globe.

 The University recognizes that the past week has been highly stressful and full of uncertainty for our international students.
 Thank you for your patience and resilience during this time.

 Important Information Regarding Coronavirus and International Students

-The below announcement from the Office of International Affairs (OIA) provides clarification on how recent University changes may affect international students.
+The below announcement from the Office of International Affairs (OIA) provides clarification on how ongoing University changes may affect international students and scholars.
 This site will continue to be updated regularly, as new details become available.
-For further information, please consult the UM-Dearborn Coronavirus website, as well.

 Can I travel home and complete my courses online from there?